-The bill amends Florida Statutes concerning the compensation of victims of wrongful incarceration by removing the definition of "violent felony" and extending the timeframe for filing compensation petitions from 90 days to 2 years after a conviction is vacated.
-It allows individuals whose petitions were previously dismissed or who had not filed petitions to seek compensation, while also stipulating that those wrongfully incarcerated are ineligible for compensation during any time they are serving a sentence for another felony conviction.
-The bill eliminates previous exclusions for individuals convicted of violent felonies and revises the compensation process, including the Chief Financial Officer's authority regarding annuity purchases and the requirement for compensation to be subject to specific appropriations.
+The bill amends Florida Statutes concerning compensation for victims of wrongful incarceration by removing the definition of "violent felony" and extending the timeframe for filing compensation petitions from 90 days to 2 years after a conviction is vacated.
+This change allows individuals whose petitions were previously dismissed or who had not filed to seek compensation.
+Additionally, the bill specifies that wrongfully incarcerated individuals are ineligible for compensation during any time they are serving a sentence for another felony.
+By eliminating previous exclusions for those convicted of violent felonies and other offenses, the bill broadens eligibility for compensation.

 S 130 er: 961.02, 961.03, 961.04, 961.06, 961.07